ipoomzakungi/vscode-chat-history-fix/UNDERSTANDING_MESSAGES.md

 ```
 Index has:
   - abc123 → ❌ File missing (orphan) → Kept by default
-              💡 Found in workspace XYZ - you can copy it!
+              💡 Found in workspace XYZ (different-project) - you can copy it if needed
   - def456 → ❌ File missing (orphan) → Kept by default
+              💡 Found in workspace ABC (my-app)
+              ⭐ Same project folder: 'my-app' - likely belongs here!
   - ghi789 → ✅ File exists → Will remain

 With --remove-orphans: